realkibou/Terra-One-Stop-Bot/readme.md

 2. Rename `B_Config_.py` to  `B_Config.py`
 3. Change `B_Config.py` as you desire and feed your seed *(a dedicated wallet is recommended)*
 4. Run  `pip3  install -r A_Requirements.txt`
-5. Run the script with a crontab *more options are in the development*
+5. Run the script with a crontab or with the `D_Scheduler.py`

 ## Slack Notification Setup
 If you use more Slack, it might be simpler to be notified in there using Slack Webhooks.